One of Europe's most iconic stadiums, home of the famous "Yellow Wall".

 Get into German football

-Close to the central station, the Deutsches Fußballmuseum opened in 2015 and is home to the boot Mario Götze used to score the winner in the 2014 FIFA World Cup final among other sacred objects.
+Close to the central station, the Deutsches Fußballmuseum opened in 2015 and is home to the boot Mario Götze used to score the winner in the 2014 World Cup final among other sacred objects.
 Regular special exhibitions mean it warrants repeat visits.

 Take an unusual stadium tour